ruralinnovation/multi-svc-cartodb/DOCS/INSTALL.md

     ./scripts/generate_ssl_certs.sh
     ```

-1. You will also need to add an entry for `cori.localhost` to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain:
+1. You will also need to add an entry for `osscarto.localhost` to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain:

     ```bash
-    echo "127.0.0.1   cori.localhost" | sudo tee -a /etc/hosts
+    echo "127.0.0.1   osscarto.localhost" | sudo tee -a /etc/hosts
     ```

 1. In order to make your local browser consider the `router` container's signed certificate legitimate, you'll need to add the root certificate of the signing CA you created to your local development machine's trusted cert store.
 On a Linux host that probably means adding it to `/usr/local/share/ca-certificates/`, on a Mac it will mean adding it to your Keychain (for instructions see the Installing Your Root Certificate section [of this article about local HTTPS](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)).
 (TODO: Add Windows instructions.)